ptahproject/ptah/docs/faq.rst

 Will Ptah and Pyramid merge functionality?
 ------------------------------------------

 Probably.
 Ptah is very new and once functionality is understood by both communities merging code is good possibility.
-Some useful reusable subsystems in Ptah are memphis.view, memphis.config, memphis.settings systems.
+Some useful reusable subsystems in Ptah are ptah.view, ptah.config, ptah.config.settings systems.
 Not surprsingly Ptah's subsystems are higher level than Pyramids.

 Why does Ptah not use deform?
 -----------------------------